XULRunner42/marty-nerdland/articles/the-spotlight.markdown

 ## Spotlight

-So far only Samsung and ASUS are making tablets with GPS, and they don't have X86 versions.
+So far only Samsung and ASUS [ed: and HTC] are making tablets with GPS, and they don't have X86 versions.
 Someone update my knowledge.
 What tablets are good?
 Have you ever built android on them before?
 Tell us!